The new era of technological change will both create jobs and displace them.

 In the Future of Jobs Report 2018, the World Economic Forum (WEF) projects the future state of work.
-Almost 50% of the companies surveyed expected to reduce their workforce as a result of automation by 2022.
-Also by 2022, the report predicts that 58% of task hours will be performed by machines.
+Almost 50% of the companies surveyed expect to reduce their workforce as a result of automation by 2022.
+Also by 2022, the report predicts that machines will perform 58% of task hours.

-By this point, machines will have displaced 75 million jobs.
+By this point, machines will displace 75 million jobs.
 Some estimates suggest that 133 million new roles might emerge to replace the jobs lost.
 A portion of these will be new careers involved with supervising and controlling machines.